Consider this a taco remix: colorful, seasonal roasted vegetables wrapped inside warm corn tortillas and topped with vibrant magic green sauce.

 - Preheat oven to 375 degrees F (190 C) and arrange veggies on a baking sheet (1 or 2 depending on size).
 Drizzle with oil (or water) and season with spices and maple syrup.
 Toss to combine.
 Bake for 20 minutes.
 Then turn temperature up to 450 F (232 C) to brown for 5 minutes.

-- In the meantime, prepare chimichurri sauce by placing garlic and chiles in a food processor along with cilantro, parsley, avocado, salt, lime, oil (optional), and maple syrup.
+- In the meantime, prepare magic green sauce by placing garlic and chiles in a food processor along with cilantro, parsley, avocado, salt, lime, oil (optional), and maple syrup.
 Process until nearly smooth.
 Then add water to help further combine until smooth and creamy.

 - Taste and adjust flavor as needed, adding more pepper for heat, salt for saltiness, maple syrup for sweetness, herbs for earthy flavor, or avocado for creaminess.
 Scrape into a storage container and refrigerate until serving time.

 - To serve, warm tortillas in a damp towel in the microwave for 30 seconds or in the still-warm oven for a few minutes.
 Then fill with roasted vegetables and any desired garnishes (radish, pepitas, cilantro, lime juice).
-Top with a drizzle of chimichurri and enjoy.
+Top with a drizzle of magic green sauce and enjoy.

 - Best when fresh.
 Store leftovers separately in the refrigerator for a few days.

-*Prep time includes (but does not indicate) making the chimichurri, which happens while the veggies are roasting.
+*Prep time includes making the magic green sauce, which happens while the veggies are roasting.